m5lk3n/clcnt/README.md

 - Use at your own risk.
 There's no support, no warranty, no guarantee, nothing whatsoever.
 Your data and time loss, is your loss.
 Any potential damage is yours.
 - Sources that I used are referenced, esp. listed below under bookmarks.
 - I don't know what CDNs, or other apps/libs/... that are used here, see or store in terms of (meta) data resulting from running and using this app!
 However, I'm not suggesting anything here; it's just a disclaimer...
-- I'm also not responsible for linked, external contents.
+- In general, I'm not responsible for linked, external contents.
+- My project neither claims to be correct nor complete.

 ## prerequisites